 The Hostage Rescue Team (HRT) became fully operational.
-HRTs act in hostage situations throughout the country and are trained to handle negotiations as well as hostage rescue should those negotiations fail.
+HRT operators act in hostage situations throughout the country and are trained to handle negotiations as well as hostage rescue should those negotiations fail.

 March 15, 1984

-The FBI's GREYLORD investigation into judicial misconduct in Cook County Illinois yielded its first conviction, a former Deputy Traffic Court Clerk.
+The FBI’s Greylord investigation into judicial misconduct in Cook County, Illinois yielded its first conviction, a former deputy traffic court clerk.
 Other convictions followed.
-Eighty-two judges, lawyers, clerks, and police officers pled guilty or were convicted in court.
+Eighty-two judges, lawyers, clerks, and police officers pleaded guilty or were convicted in court.

 April 9, 1984

-DOJ announced charges in the "Pizza Connection" case.
+Charges were announced in the “Pizza Connection” case.
 FBI agents and Italian law enforcement officials documented international connections between American and Italian organized crime groups in a large heroin distribution ring.
-Eighteen men were convicted including five organized crime family leaders.
+Eighteen men were convicted, including five organized crime family leaders.

 July 10, 1984

-A series of high profile espionage arrests characterized 1985, "the Year of the Spy."
-In May, the John Walker Spy Ring was arrested.
+A series of high profile espionage arrests characterized 1985 as “the Year of the Spy.”
+In May, the John Walker spy ring was arrested.
 Former Navy personnel John Walker, Jerry Whitworth, Arthur Walker, and Michael Walker were convicted of or plead guilty to passing classified material to the Soviet Union.
 On November 21, Jonathan Jay Pollard, a Navy intelligence analyst, was arrested for spying for Israel.
 On November 23, Larry Wu Tai Chin, a former CIA analyst, was arrested on charges of spying for the People’s Republic of China since 1952.
 On November 25, a third major spy, former National Security Agency employee William Pelton, was arrested and charged with selling military secrets to the Soviets.